ioJones/bytesizedconsultancy/README.md

 The live link can be found here - [ByteSized Solutions Website](https://iojones.github.io/bytesizedconsultancy/index.html)

 After deployment, I encountered issues with images missing.
-Upon troubleshooting, I found that all links in the code must be typed with relative links i.e "./" for root folder and "../" to trasverse out of a folder relaive to the current folder.
+Upon troubleshooting, I found that all links in the code must be typed with relative links i.e <pre><code> "./" or "../"

+</code></pre> for root folder and to trasverse out of a folder relaive to the current folder respectively.

 ## Credits